Tasknova/MailMaster/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## About Tasknova

+Tasknova MailMaster is part of the Tasknova suite of business tools, designed to help modern businesses streamline their operations and grow their customer base through effective email marketing.